 Then, you add in the proven anti-diabetic and weight-reduction effects of amla, which has been shown in studies to help with satiety (improving the feeling of fullness) and provide an overall reduction in body mass.

 The result is that not only do you maintain the helpful benefits of green tea or herbal tea, but you're improving upon them as well.
+In addition, the combination of green tea with lemon, ginger, and honey may lead to a potent drink that could improve many different facets of your health.

 Still ZERO Calories